-We’ve run many thousands of trail miles to try, test and bring to you this list of the best hydration packs for men and women.
+We’ve run many thousands of miles to test, review, and bring to you this shortlist of the best hydration packs for men and women.

-In fact, these running hydration packs (also known as hydration vests, running vests or running backpacks) are becoming popular not just among trail and ultra runners but anyone who wants a convenient and comfortable way to carry water as well as their phone and other essentials when running.
+Running hydration packs (also known as hydration vests, running vests or running backpacks) are popular with runners who want a convenient and comfortable way to carry water as well as their phone and other essentials on their runs, and prefers the ‘vest’ style rather than wearing a running belt.